310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-I would’ve refused the offer if it was from someone I didn’t know well, but I know you, so...
+I would’ve refused the offer if it was from someone I didn’t know well, but I know you, so…
 {% endbubble %}

 {% bubble Hinata %}